 Film Studies is a fast growing discipline at American universities and colleges.
-Incorporating fields such as art and aesthetics, foreign languages, history, popular culture, and media, film studies offers the student extensive possibilities for breadth of experience and depth of knowledge.
-Film Studies majors learn to idenfity, analyze, and synthesize important information—they learn to read and write effectively and look at the world with a critical eye.
-Most importantly, the Film Studies major develops critical and audio-visual literacy.
-In a culture that increasingly relies on visual information, a comprehension of how meaning grows out of the moving image in cominbation with word and sound becomes essential to success across our society.
-Click on the courses tab above to see the current semester's course offerings.
+Incorporating fields such as art and aesthetics, foreign languages, history, popular culture, and media - film studies offers the student extensive possibilities for breadth of experience and depth of knowledge.
+Film Studies majors learn to identify, analyze, and synthesize important information—they learn to read and write effectively and look at the world with a critical eye.
+Most importantly, the majors and minors of the Film Studies Program develops critical and audio-visual literacy.
+In a culture that increasingly relies on visual information, a comprehension of how meaning grows out of the moving image in combination with word and sound becomes essential to success across our society.

 The Film Studies Major concentrates on cinema as an international social practice and shapes its study as a humanistic discipline.
-Students complete core courses in basic film analysis, history, and theory, and then go on to take classes in early, multicultural, and experimental traditions, choose film studies electives, develop a focus area in consultation with a faculty advisor, and complete an intensive senior seminar.
+Students complete core courses in basic film analysis, history, and theory, and then go on to take classes in early, multicultural, and experimental traditions, choose film studies electives, develop a three course focus area in film theory, film production/animation, or screenwriting, and complete an intensive senior seminar.

 The Minor in Film Studies allows students to unite classes devoted to the analysis of cinema both as a unique art form in its own right, and as a medium influenced and shaped by related fields such as literature and the visual arts.
 Students enrolled in the Film Studies minor will gain an understanding of the evolution of cinema, the relations between film and other arts, and the international dimensions of the medium.
 Courses eligible for credit in the minor are housed under units such as: East Asian, English, French and Italian, Film Studies, German, History of Art, Music, Slavic/Eastern European, Spanish and Portuguese, and Women's, Gender, and Sexuality Studies.